seng499-company2/algorithm1/README.md

 ## Install from Local Archives
 Clone this repo into your repository.
 Inside the algorithm 1 module directory, build and install the package as shown below.
+Note: you must replace `0.0.1` with the correct version.
 ```bash
 $ python3 -m build
 $ pip3 install coursescheduler-0.0.1.tar.gz